On Clarity in Performance Reporting

 Reporting team responsible for explaining results, but not authorised to define analytical structure or actions.

-What happened in the reporting cycle
+What happened in the execution cycle

 • How results were reviewed:

-Executives viewed the customer satisfaction trend and target in the core performance dashboard.
+Senior leaders viewed the customer satisfaction trend and target in the core performance dashboard.

 • How explanations were produced:

-Reporting analysts reused prior-quarter commentary as a template.
+Analysts reused prior-quarter commentary as a template.

 • How prior commentary was reused: